cooolgamer/Custom-Homemenu-3DS/README.md

 * Make sure that game patching is enabled on your luma config (if not, hold select while booting and check (x) "Enable game patching" then press start.),
 * Download the "For Luma" archive in https://github.com/cooolgamer/Custom-Homemenu-3DS/releases and uncompress it,
 * Chose your console region and copy/paste the "luma" folder on the root of your SDcard.
+* Enjoy!
 ## Cia method (not recommended, please use luma patching method if you don't know what you are doing)
+NOTE: By installing this with Cia method:
+* You CAN'T boot on original firmware (OFW).
+You need to uninstall it for booting on OFW or you will BRICK!
+* You can't access on eShop only on USA region, I don't know why but it ask for update.
+To access on eShop, uninstall the custom homemenu or use luma v10.3 or higher method (USA only).
+* /!\ WARNING: DO NOT INSTALL IT USING FBI OR OTHER CIA INSTALLER BUT ONLY WITH THE SCRIPT!
+The homemenu is decrypted, if you want to install it using godmode9 (Do NOT use FBI or something like this!), ENCRYPT it before or you WILL BLACK SCREEN ON BOOTING! /!\
+* Installation:
 * Download the latest release in https://github.com/cooolgamer/Custom-Homemenu-3DS/releases corresponding to your region,
 * Extract the ZIP file and copy the gm9 folder on the root of your SDcard,
 * Launch godmode9 by holding start on booting (if you don't have it, you can find it here https://github.com/d0k3/GodMode9/releases),